Greg Norman: LIV Golf Investments

 LIV Golf Investments was led by Greg Norman as CEO from 2021 to 2025 when he was replaced by Scott O'Neil.
 His departure followed the expiration of his contract in August 2025, after which he confirmed in September that he would step away from any formal role in the league.
 The LIV Golf Invitational Series began in 2022 and consist of seven regular-season events where players compete both individually for points and as part of a team.
 The series provoked strong resistance from the established PGA Tour and European Tour organisations, including suspensions of players who joined the series, and criticism of its financial backing by Saudi Arabia's Public Investment Fund.

 In May 2022 when asked on Sky Sports News about Saudi Arabia's extensive human rights violations and how Norman felt about working for such people he stated: "No they're not my bosses.
 We're independent, I do not answer to Saudi Arabia, I do not answer to MBS."
 LIV Golf Investments is on the public record as being under the majority ownership of Saudi Arabia's Public Investment Fund (PIF).
 This fund has been controlled by Crown Prince Mohammed bin Salman, Saudi Arabia's de facto ruler since 2015.

 Philanthropy

-The QBE Shootout, formerly known as the Shark Shootout, is a PGA Tour team golf event hosted by Greg Norman.
-The event is played at the Tiburón Golf Club in Naples, Florida.
-The Shootout benefits CureSearch National Childhood Cancer Foundation.
+The QBE Shootout, formerly known as the Shark Shootout, was a PGA Tour team golf event hosted by Greg Norman.
+The event was played at the Tiburón Golf Club in Naples, Florida.
+The Shootout benefited CureSearch National Childhood Cancer Foundation.
+In 2023, the PGA Tour replaced the QBE Shootout with the Grant Thornton Invitational, a 16-team event which features one male and one female pro golfer on each team.
 The Greg Norman Golf Foundation was formed by Greg Norman and his father Merv Norman in 1987.
 The foundation provides professional guidance and instruction throughout Queensland to school students and those in other educational establishments, children with specific physical disabilities, and junior members of golf clubs.
-The Environmental Institute for Golf the philanthropic arm of the Golf Course Superintendents Association of America (GCSAA), is a collaborative effort of the environmental and golf communities, dedicated to strengthening the compatibility of golf with the natural environment.
+The Environmental Institute for Golf — the philanthropic arm of the Golf Course Superintendents Association of America (GCSAA) — is a collaborative effort of the environmental and golf communities, dedicated to strengthening the compatibility of golf with the natural environment.
 Norman became a Trustee of the Institute and a member of its advisory council in 2004.